 BONUS: Casting the next chapter

-And for a while we had an actor in the 2008 race, Fred Thompson.
+For a while we had an actor in the 2008 race, Fred Thompson.
 He had even played a president, although it was Ulysses Grant in Bury My Heart at Wounded Knee.
 But Thompson's problem was that he couldn’t stick with the script, and also seemed less than committed to the part.

-Other strong prospects, all of whom have actually played President at some point, include Sam Waterston, Jimmy Smits, Alan Alda, Tom Selleck, William Petersen, Tim Robbins, Michael Douglas, Rip Torn, Robert Duval, Michael Keaton, James Brolin, Billy Bob Thornton, James Crowley, the Quaid brothers, Jeff and Beau Bridges, even Kris Kristofferson.
+Other prospects, all of whom have actually played President at some point, include Sam Waterston, Jimmy Smits, Alan Alda, Tom Selleck, William Petersen, Tim Robbins, Michael Douglas, Rip Torn, Robert Duval, Michael Keaton, James Brolin, Billy Bob Thornton, James Crowley, the Quaid brothers, Jeff and Beau Bridges, and even Kris Kristofferson.